GitHub

 api.dashboardServe the embedded web UI at / on the API listener.
 Default true.
 See Dashboard.

-api.token_envNames the env var holding the bearer token.
+api.token_envNames the env var holding a single operator bearer token.
 Required before exposing the listener beyond localhost.
 See Authentication.

 Thresholds detail